-GOVERNOR’S OFFICE NEWS RELEASE: Governor’s office goes paperlessPosted on Sep 30, 2015 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor’s office goes paperlessPosted on Sep 30, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – As part of the Ige Administration’s effort to move state government toward a more efficient “paperless” environment, the Office of the Governor will begin using electronic signatures and will be processing all documents electronically, starting Oct.
 1, 2015.